microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-in-azure/README.md

 ---------|----------
-spaClientId | Client Id of the App Registration of this frontend solution. apiExposed | API exposed in the App Registration (`api://{{primaryEndpointWithoutProtocol}}/{{spaClientId}}`) primaryEndpointWithoutProtocol | `Primary endpoint` without the protocol (`https://`) copied from `Static website` menu of Storage Account (e.g: `broadcasterextension.z22.web.core.windows.net`)
+spaClientId | Client Id of the App Registration of this frontend solution. apiExposed | API exposed in the App Registration (`api://{{primaryEndpointWithoutProtocol}}/{{spaClientId}}`) primaryEndpointWithoutProtocol | `Primary endpoint` without the protocol (`https://`) copied from `Static website` menu of Storage Account (e.g: `broadcastextension.z22.web.core.windows.net`)

 ### Upload the build to the storage container
-In the Azure Portal, in the created Storage Account go to the `Access keys` menu in the `Security + Networking` section, click on the `Show keys` button and copy the `Connection string`.
+Open the created Storage Account go to the `Access keys` menu in the `Security + Networking` section, click on the `Show keys` button and copy the `Connection string`.

 |![Copy the Connection string](images/connection_string.png)|
 |:--:|
 |*Copy the `Connection string` of the Storage Account*|

-Install and open [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) click on the Connect button, select `Storage account or service` then `Connection string (key o SAS)` and click `Next`.
+Install and open [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
+After that, click on the Connect button, select `Storage account or service`, choose the `Connection string (key o SAS)` option and click `Next`.

 |![Connect to the Storage Account](images/connect_storage_explorer.png)|
 |:--:|